-On June 25, 2018, the Company entered into a factoring agreement with a global financial institution to sell certain accounts receivable on a non-recourse basis.
+In June 2018, the Company entered into a factoring agreement with a global financial institution to sell certain accounts receivable on a non-recourse basis.
 These transactions are treated as a sale and are accounted for as a reduction in accounts receivable because the agreement transfers effective control over and risk related to the receivables to the buyer.
 The Company has no continuing involvement in the transferred receivables, other than collection and administrative responsibilities and, once sold, the accounts receivable are no longer available to satisfy creditors in the event of bankruptcy.
-The Company derecognized \$117 million of accounts receivable during the year ended December 31, 2018.
+The Company de-recognized \$257 million and \$117 million of accounts receivable under this factoring agreement as of December 31, 2019 and 2018, respectively.